maheshsabnis/einfochipsreact/reactapp/my-react-app/README.md

       - ProductName mist start from Capital Letter
    - Add a serach textbox to search records based on ProductName / CategoryName / Manufacturer, this search textbox must be present in the ProductComponent but will be displayed above the DataTable

+2. Create a  Functional Component with State Hook to perform following operations
+    - Create Form that will store the ProductInfo e.g. ProductId, ProductName, CategoryName, Manufacturere, Price
+    - The CategoryName and Manufacturer are DropDown components
+    - Generate a Table showing the LIst of Products by creating a TableComponent using Functional Component
+      - This table component must provide facility to 'sort' product records whren the column is clicked
+      - The Table component can delete row based on CanDelete set to true